i-mobility/assets/README.md

 from the root directory before pushing new images.

+## Notes
+- For `definitions.json` the order of the `transport` list matters since clients use this order to determine which icon to show for stations.

 ## Releasing

 Just merge development branch to master branch - this will invoke